pittcsc/pittcswiki/src/guides/skills/clubs.md

     *   CSC runs a wide variety of programming events and competitions, such as a month-long project competition called CSC Hacks!
     *   [This wiki](https://github.com/PittCSWiki/pittcswiki), [Pitt API](https://github.com/Pitt-CSC/PittAPI), and [Panther View](https://github.com/Pitt-CSC/PantherView) were all built by CSC members!
 *   Branches
     * Connect with a community of students interested in similar areas of technology to share resources and grow your skills!
-Some current branches inclube web development, iOS/Swift development, game development, and financial technology.
+Some current branches include web development, iOS/Swift development, game development, and financial technology.
     * Not finding a branch you're looking for?
 Start your own!
 *   Corporate & Alumni Networking Events
     *   Network with tech giants & awesome alumni through CSC networking meet and greets, tech talks, and company site visits!